 (2) In subsection (1) —

-“specified” means specified in the transfer order.
+specified means specified in the transfer order.

 17. Certain contracts validated

 (1) An assigned contract has effect as if, before the assignment —

 (a) the terms of the instrument of contract (including any terms incorporated by reference) were authorised by the Gas Corporation Act 1994 and the Gas Transmission Regulations 1994, and prevailed to the extent that they contained any inconsistency with those written laws; and